dslab-epfl/NEX/README.md

 python extract_vta.py
 ```

-Note, to plot the results in comparison with the gem5 based simulator, you need to copy the compiled results to `results/scripts/gem5_compiled_data`, then run
+Note: to plot the results in comparison with the gem5-based simulator, you need to copy the compiled results to `results/scripts/gem5_compiled_data` after running gem5, then do similary extraction, then run
 ```bash
 python plot_simtime_speedup.py
 ```
-Note: If your env can't run plot, source the env we created for TVM experiments.
-Run this command first:`source <NEX-path>/experiments/tvm-vta-env/bin/activate`
+Note: If your environment can't run plot, source the env we created for VTA/TVM experiments.
+Run this command first: `source <NEX-path>/experiments/tvm-vta-env/bin/activate`

+To run gem5-related experiments, please refer to repo `https://github.com/dslab-epfl/SimBricks-LPN/`.
+Note, the gem5 is configured to match `Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz`, if you run nex on a different CPU and compare results with gem5-based experiments, you may observe large differences because the CPUs don't match.

-To run gem5 related experiments, please refer to repo `https://github.com/dslab-epfl/SimBricks-LPN/`.
+(Or if you'd like to run inside containers for gem5-related experiments, refer to the repo here `https://github.com/dslab-epfl/NEXDSIM_AE.git`)

 ## Contact